Abdallah-Dundalk/Trickle/README.md

 * previous an dnext buttons on music player not wired up.

 ## Validator Testing:
 * Code for all pages was passed through the W3 Markup validator which deteced errors related to template variables which if handnt encountered before.
-I chose to ignore these errors as teh code is PEP8 compliant and works.
+I chose to ignore these errors as teh code is PEP8 compliant and works .
 * Javascript code was passed through the JShint validator.
 While several warnings were detected, the javascript code works fine.
 * PEP8 validator was used within the gitpod workspaces and found no Python problems.